-Special care was taken with the windows, each of which was restored by hand.
+Special care was taken with the windows of the Tabor Grand, each of which being restored by hand.
 Because the original single-pane windows were not energy efficient, a decision was made to mill out the original windows so that they could become double-pane.
 This was accomplished at a cost of more than half a million dollars.

 The entire metal cornice work on the fourth floor was removed, numbered, labeled and taken to a shop where it was completely refinished piece by piece.
 The metal was then coated with a primer to prevent rust and painted with two coats of paint.
 The wood backing behind the cornice was repaired, resealed and covered with a membrane to protect the building from water and ice.
 The original metal work was then reassembled on the building.

-Because the buildup of water and ice on the building was a large issue, a new Bylin product and system was incorporated into the roof.
-The computerized system senses the weather conditions and can turn on heating elements, keeping snow and ice to a minimum.
+Because the buildup of water and ice on the building was a persistent issue, a new Bylin product and system was incorporated into the roof.
+The computerized system senses the weather conditions and can automatically turn on heating elements, keeping snow and ice to a minimum.